 loader image

-Asmara, April 2025: The neonatology unit at Orotta Hospital is almost unrecognisable: After months of refurbishment and careful preparation, the ward was able to reopen in March.
-An extensive termite infestation in the walls necessitated swift action.
-Two of the people who played a key role in the project talk about construction site dust, intensive training days and quiet moments that got under their skin: Dr Renate Turan, senior consultant at Immanuel Klinikum Bernau, and site manager Norbert Kessler.
+Asmara, April 2025.
+The neonatology department at Orotta Hospital is almost unrecognizable: After months of renovation and careful preparation, the ward was able to resume operations in March.
+Extensive termite infestation in the walls necessitated swift action.
+Two individuals who were crucially involved tell of construction dust, intensive training days, and quiet, deeply moving moments: Dr. Renate Turan, Senior Consultant at Immanuel Klinikum Bernau, and construction manager Norbert Kessler.

 The transformation.
-The ward was previously dingy and partly without functioning technology.
-Now it is modern, structured — a place where premature and newborn babies have a real chance of survival.
-When the first children moved into their new warm beds on the fifth day of our mission, it was a goosebump moment.
+The ward was previously dirty and partly without functioning technology.
+Now it is modern, structured – a place where premature and newborn babies have a real chance of survival.
+When the first children moved into their new incubators on the fifth day of our assignment, it was a goosebump moment.

 What specific medical improvements have been made?

-We have introduced the nursing staff to the use of state-of-the-art technology: Saturation monitors, radiant warmers, perfusors.
-The devices run stably — even during power cuts.
-The new heated beds keep the temperature constant.
-Carers register alarms more quickly and take more targeted action.
-That saves lives.
+We introduced the nursing staff to the use of state-of-the-art technology: saturation monitors, radiant warmers, perfusors.
+The devices run stably – even during power outages.
+The new incubators maintain a constant temperature.
+Nurses register alarms faster and act more purposefully.
+This saves lives.

 Were there any particular challenges?

-Yes — especially when it came to hygiene.
-There is still a great need for training, for example in hand disinfection or handling venous accesses.
-Unfortunately, there have been serious infections in the past.
-That’s why we have repeatedly emphasised basic measures and distributed small disinfectant dispensers — they fit in every lab coat pocket and make a difference.
-Hygiene is not a minor matter — it is essential for survival.
+Yes – especially regarding hygiene.
+There is still a great need for training, for example, in hand disinfection or handling venous access.
+Unfortunately, severe infections occurred in the past.
+That is why we repeatedly emphasized basic measures and distributed small disinfectant dispensers – they fit in any lab coat pocket and make a difference.
+Hygiene is not a minor matter – it is vital.

-Was there a moment that touched you personally?
+Was there also a moment that personally touched you?

 Absolutely.
-An assistant doctor from gynaecology came to the ward round voluntarily after her shift to learn more.
-This willingness shows that our work is effective — not just technically, but also on a human level.
-These are the moments that give meaning to our work.
+A resident physician from gynecology voluntarily came for rounds after her shift to learn more.
+This willingness shows that our work has an impact – not only technically but also humanly.
+These are the moments that give meaning to our assignments.

-Mr Kessler, what was your biggest construction challenge?
+Mr. Kessler, what was your biggest structural challenge?

-The time frame of 18 weeks was tight, so everyone had to pull together.
-The cultural differences led to conflicts at one point or another.
-But in the end we found solutions together — often more pragmatically than we are used to at home.
-For example, the fresh plaster had to be painted straight away.
+The timeframe of 18 weeks was tightly calculated, so everyone had to pull together.
+Due to cultural differences, conflicts arose at one point or another.
+But in the end, we found solutions together – often more pragmatic than we are used to from home.
+For example, the fresh plaster had to be painted immediately.

-How was the collaboration with your Eritrean colleagues?
+How was the cooperation with the Eritrean colleagues?

 With respect.
 And that’s what counts.
-In the end, we were all working towards the same goal.
+In the end, we all stood for the same goal.

 What was a special moment for you personally?

-When we had sealed the last windows, we heard the first cries of a newborn baby from the neighbouring room.
-That’s when we knew: We’re not just building walls here — we’re creating a place where life begins.
+When we had sealed the last windows, we heard the first cry of a newborn from the next room.
+That’s when we knew: We are not just building walls here – we are creating a place where life begins.

 A shared outlook?

-Dr Renate Turan: We want to pass on our knowledge — permanently.
-The training courses in the new technology were a start.
-Now it’s a matter of our local colleagues developing the confidence to continue independently.
-We still have a lot planned: Hygiene training, ultrasound training, etc.
+Dr. Renate Turan: We want to pass on our knowledge – permanently.
+The training in the new technology was a start.
+Now it’s about our local colleagues developing the confidence to continue independently.
+We still have a lot planned: hygiene training, ultrasound advanced training, etc.

-Norbert Kessler: And we must never forget: Our standard cannot be taken for granted.
-But with respect and team spirit, we are bringing it a little closer.
+Norbert Kessler: And we must never forget: Our standard is not a given.
+But with respect and team spirit, we bring it a step closer.

-Archemed plans to continue supporting the Orotta Hospital in the future with expertise, medical equipment and materials in order to further improve the quality of treatment and give children a better future.
-Archemed is asking for donations to continue the project: www.archemed.org/spenden, donation account IBAN: DE63 4145 0075 0000 0882 03 (Sparkasse Hellweg-Lippe).
+Archemed plans to continue supporting Orotta Hospital with expertise, medical equipment, and materials in the future to further improve the quality of treatment and enable a better future for children.
+Archemed requests donations for the continuation of the project: www.archemed.org/spenden, Donation account IBAN: DE63 4145 0075 0000 0882 03 (Sparkasse Hellweg-Lippe).